Mapmd/MapMd/README.md

 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Play store" height="90"></a>
 Copyright (c) 2019 Simpals

-This repository holds a series of Java-based projects using the **MapMd SDK for Android**.
 More information about the API can be found on the Map Portal's [API page](https://map.md/api/documentation/).

-This set of individual, use-case based projects is designed to be cloned by developers for their own use.

 Current Release: **0.0.21 (2019)**